 When students arrive at the University

 Applicants must have their passport and visa checked on entry to the UK.
 They can only upload a copy of their passport and visa and begin Registration Online (ROL) once this has been done.

-During September arrivals, this is done in the wider document checking process.
+During September arrivals, this is done in the wider passport check and visa collection process.

 eGates nationals will also be required to provide evidence of their date of entry into the UK in the form of a boarding pass or flight confirmation.

 Current students must have their passport and visa checked on arrival by the Student Immigration Service in Wessex House 8.30, between 10:00-12:00 and 12:00-14:00.

 Requests for the student to present these documents upon arrival are included in their SAMIS Online correspondence and through subsequent reminders from the Student Immigration Service.